 When considering what is a differentiator or a commodity, it is important to have a clear idea of your own business context and what this means.

-More often than not loyalty programs require similar core functionalities such as earn&burn mechanics, a rewards catalog, loyalty points management, gamification, loyalty analytics and so on.
+More often than not loyalty programs require similar core functionalities such as earn&burn mechanics, a rewards catalog, loyalty points management, gamification, progressive tiers, loyalty analytics and so on.
 Most retailers will differentiate their programs within those categories, infusing their brand and values into each element.

 TIP #2: Don’t fear replacing existing solutions